I've always expressed an interest in amateur journalism and article writing. I write about politics and culture.

 These statistics would be reduced through the use of capital punishment.
 Rather than place prisoners behind bars and release them after a certain amount of time, having them put to death would ensure that they would never walk the streets again.
 This would guarantee that they wouldn't be able to commit a repeat offence and find themselves entangled in the justice system once more.

-Positive 3: Prison Population Control
+Positive 3: It Helps Control the Prison Population

 Capital punishment could be a solution to prison overpopulation.